 To avoid accidental sprinkler activation, do not hang items from sprinkler heads!

-Whenever a fire alarm sounds, always assume that it is a real emergency and evacuate the building.
+Whenever a fire alarm sounds, assume there is a real emergency and evacuate the building immediately.

 Tampering with fire alarm systems is a violation of University policy and may be punishable as a civil or criminal offense.

 Fire Extinguishers: Click here to go to "Fire Extinguisher" page where you will find information about fire extinguishers and fire extinguisher training.

 Carbon Monoxide Detection: Carbon monoxide is the leading cause of poisoning deaths in the United States.
 Carbon monoxide is a colorless, odorless gas produced during combustion processes.
 All sleeping areas at the University of Vermont are provided with carbon monoxide detection.
 In the residence halls high carbon monoxide levels will cause activation of the building fire alarm system, evacuating the building and automatically notifying emergency responders.
 Non-residential areas where fuel burning equipment is present are provided with local carbon monoxide alarms.